News & Events

 Greg Squires received the 2013 Lester F. Ward Distinguished Contributor to Applied and Clinical Sociology Award from the Association for Applied and Clinical Sociology.
 His new book, From Foreclosure to Fair Lending: Advocacy, Organizing, Occupy and the Pursuit of Equitable Credit, co-edited with Chester Hartman, was released by New Village Press (2013).
 Professor Squires served as a moderator for a forum on his book at the Center for American Progress in Washington, DC on November 21, 2013.

-Steven Tuch recieved a 2013-14 University Facilitating Fund award for his project "Racial and Ethnic Differences in Residential Preferences in 'Post-Racial' America."
+Steven Tuch received a 2013-14 University Facilitating Fund award for his project "Racial and Ethnic Differences in Residential Preferences in 'Post-Racial' America."
 His book Religion, Politics, and Polarization, coauthored with William D'Antonio and Josiah Baker, was published in 2013 by Rowman & Littlefield.
 In November 2013 he will give an invited talk at the symposium on "Student Perception of Race Relatoins at the University of Alabama: Historical and Contemporary Perspectives" in Tuscaloosa, Alabama.

 Ron Weitzer received a grant from the British Academy to conduct comparative research on the regulation of prostitution in four European cities.
 The first round of the research took place in July 2013.
 In October 2013, he gave an invited lecture at the University of Chicago on the social organization of European red-light districts.
 He also appeared in a documentary on human trafficking, Don't Shout Too Loud, released in September 2013.